erikvw/RT/README.md

 1. Clone this repository into your mediawiki extensions folder, e.g. /usr/share/mediawiki/extensions

-2. Add the following lines to the bottom of  your Localsettings.php:
+2. Add the following lines to the bottom of  your LocalSettings.php:

        ```php
        require_once "$IP/extensions/RT/RT.php";